 A tribute to Anderson, Manchester United’s cult hero and great showman

-It’s easy to forget that before joining Manchester United, Anderson was regarded as one of the brightest young talents in world football.
+It’s easy to forget that before signing for Manchester United in 2007, Anderson was regarded as one of the brightest young talents in world football.

 With hindsight, that acclaim may seem absurd, but at the time it made sense.
 After all, this was a player who had won the Golden Ball at the Under-17 World Cup and become a teenage sensation for Gremio.